deepak-bits/form-validation-celia/README.md

 ## JavaScript

-The `app.js` file contains the JavaScript code that handles the form's behavior.
-When the form is submitted, the code validates the fields and displays an error message if any fields are missing or invalid.
+The `app.js` file contains the code for validating the form's fields when the user submits the form.
+It uses JavaScript to check that all required fields are filled in and that the values entered in the fields are valid.

+For example, the code checks that the Name of Cat field is not empty and that the Age of Cat field contains a number between 0 and 30.
+It also checks that the email address entered in the E-mail field is in a valid format.

+If any of the fields fail validation, the code displays an error message to the user explaining what needs to be corrected.
+Otherwise, the form data is submitted to the server for further processing.

+Overall, the app.js file is a crucial part of the form's functionality, ensuring that users provide accurate and complete information and helping to prevent errors and data loss.

 ## Author

-This form was created by [insert your name here].
+This form was created by Deepak.